Information for New Students

 Orientation

-Our Political Science Department Orientation will be on Thursday, September 19th, at 1:00 PM.
-You will hear from Political Science staff and faculty, and lunch will be provided, followed by a casual reception with faculty.
-Students not attending OISS orientation (below) are welcome to gather in Scott Hall before 1:00 PM to work on homework and socialize.
+Our Department of Political Science Orientation will be held the week before the start of classes, date TBA.
+You will hear from Political Science staff and faculty, and lunch will be provided, followed by a casual reception with faculty!

-This year, The Graduate School (TGS) is hosting a virtual orientation on August 19th for you to complete at your own pace.
+The Graduate School (TGS) will host a virtual orientation for you to complete at your own pace.
 TGS will email a link to the virtual orientation to your Northwestern email address once the course has launched.
-Please complete this virtual orientation before the start of the Fall Quarter on Tuesday, September 24, 2024.
+Please complete this virtual orientation before the start of the Fall Quarter on Tuesday, September 16, 2025.
 Plan approximately 90 minutes to complete all the modules.

 Math Camp